suraj-singh12/Project-SearchEverywhere/README.md

 ```
 > The results are saved for later use in a `results.txt` file, so if in case user wants to use them, he/she may.
 But the file is overwritten every time a new search is performed.

 > On files other than `.txt` type, conversions are done, and new directories are made.
-User is advised not to touch them, they can safely be removed after program terminates or can be utilised by user.
+They can safely be removed after program terminates or can be utilised by user.

 ## Installation